AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-basic-syntax.md

 ## Comments {#section-69ef0be0f17a418c87a0eba21c2ddb00}

-Comments may be embedded into request strings anywhere and are identified by a period(.) immediately following the command separator(&).
+Comments can be embedded into request strings anywhere and are identified by a period(.) immediately following the command separator(&).
 The comment is terminated by the next occurrence of an (unencoded) command separator.
-This feature may be used to add information to the request which is not for Image Serving use, such as time stamps, database ids, etc.
+This feature can be used to add information to the request which is not for Image Serving use, such as time stamps, and database IDs.

 ## See also {#section-d0b836568c31454b8dbeb136e6bbe0f0}